denten-books/plain-text/1-metaphor.md

 interface was meant to "reveal the structure" of the simulated objects intuitively, without training or lengthy written explanation.
-In Laurel's words, the mimetic interface employed "logic and aesthetics to create representations that *engage humans in pleasurable ways" [@laurel_brenda_interface_1986, 85].
+In Laurel's words, the mimetic interface employed "logic and aesthetics to create representations that *engage* humans in pleasurable ways" [@laurel_brenda_interface_1986, 85].
 The mimetic context is simply "the experience we desire," Laurel wrote.
-Direct participation enables actors to experience "the full pleasure of the mimetic form" [@laurel_brenda_interface_1986, 75].
+Direct participation enabled actors to experience "the full pleasure of the mimetic form" [@laurel_brenda_interface_1986, 75].